vacu9708/Study-records/Computer science/Software engineering/Git/readme.md

 Git is a distributed version control system used for tracking changes in source code during software development.

+### Terminology
+- **Rebase**: Reapplies the commits of one branch onto the tip of another, creating a linear history.
+- **Merge**: Combines the changes from different branches into a single branch, creating a new commit that represents the converged history of the merged branches.
+- **Pull**: Fetches changes from a remote repository and merges them into the local working branch, updating the local repository with the latest changes.

 ### Github authentication
 1. Click the profile and then settings